marteleira/crowdsourced-beach-data-platform/backend/README.md

 ## Key design decisions

-**Beaches as the anchor entity.** The 13 beaches are a fixed, curated list.
-Each row stores the identifiers for all four external data sources, so the API always knows exactly which IPMA ID, IH station, APA station, and Carris stops to use for a given beach — no geocoding or discovery at request time.
+**Beaches as the anchor entity.** The 18 beaches are a fixed, curated list.
+Each row stores the identifiers for all four external data sources, so the API always knows exactly which IPMA ID, IH station, EEA identifier, and Carris stops to use for a given beach — no geocoding or discovery at request time.

 **Presence as a trust signal.** Submitting reports and voting both require a recent heartbeat at the beach (occupancy ping within the last 1–2 hours).
 This ties reputation to actual physical presence and makes remote manipulation of community data much harder.